HAMPTON, Va. (WAVY) — The What’s Next for Success Foundation hopes to remove barriers.

 “[Dr. Kilgore] said John, ‘we have to do something.
 There is a lot of funding out here that will help people get industry certifications quickly,'” Eley said.
 “The programs are four to eight weeks.
 Cybersecurity, phlebotomy, welding, our partners make sure that we give people the best opportunity to set them up for success.”

-From 5 to 7 p.m.
-Tuesday, the What’s Next program will host a sign-up event for the first time in Hampton.
+From 5 to 7 p.m. on Monday, July 31, the What’s Next program hosted a sign-up event for the first time in Hampton.
 Kilgore pushed to expand the program to Hampton in honor of her late mom, the former mayor of Hampton and the first woman elected to the Hampton City Council, Ann Kilgore

 “It is an opportunity for them to enhance their skills and that they can be more competitive here in the job market,” said Hampton City Councilmember Hope Harper.
 “Things are not cheap these days, with housing, transportation, buying a car.
 If you can do anything to bring your salary up 35%, why not?
 Take a chance on yourself.”